adonisjs/v5-docs/content/guides/views/components.md

 ## Creating a component

-Components are represented using the regular edge template files.
+Components are represented using the regular Edge template files.
 For example, You can create a file named `button.edge` with the following markup.

 ```edge
 <button type="{{ type }}">